The Best Winter Nature Trails in Bozeman - Bozeman Real Estate Group

 Snowfill Recreation Area

 This one is for the dogs (but humans benefit as well!!)
 As one of Bozeman's most popular off-leash dog trails, it's always full of happy pups running around.
 There are two miles of trails on the park's 37-acres with benches throughout and beautiful views of both the mountains and valley below.
 The trail is hilly compared to other nature trails on our list, but still considered moderate.
 It gets icy, so make sure to bring your yak tracks.
+This has also become a popular sledding spot so the energy is always high here during the winter months!
 To get there, take Manley Road to McIlhattan and the parking lot is just off of the road.

 Sourdough Creek Nature Trail

 Not to be confused with Sourdough Canyon trail, which is also a good one in the winter but a little further out of town.
-This one (often referred to as the Nature Trail by natives) is one of Bozeman’s best in-town trails, accessed by either Goldenstein or Graf.
+This one (often referred to as the Nature Trail by natives) is one of Bozeman’s best in-town trails, accessed by Goldenstein at Tuckerman's Park or Graf.
 Located on Bozeman’s south side, this trail follows the meandering Sourdough Creek and is surrounded by aspens and cottonwood trees.
-With many offshoots, loops and turns, this trail can be traveled many different ways and it never gets dull!
-The trail remains relatively flat no matter which way you turn making it easy to enjoy, especially during the winter months and easy for all abilities.
+With many offshoots, loops, and turns, this trail can be traveled many different ways and it never gets dull!
+The trail remains relatively flat no matter which way you turn making it easy to enjoy, especially during the winter months, and easy for all abilities.
 The best way to get there is to take Goldenstein and park in the lot right off the road.

 Galligator Trail